 *Take Challah dough, wrap it in foil and place it fo burn in a high oven.

 Cover and let rise until double in size.
 Take one egg beaten with a little water and brush into Challah.
+Place on greased cookie sheet.

 Place into 350F oven for 20 minutes.
 Turn up to 400F and let it bake until it’s brown (an additional 5 -10 minutes).